Setting Aside a Default Judgment in Queensland

 What is a prima facie Defence?

 A “prima facie” defence refers to a defence that, on its face value, is legitimate and has merit.
 In simpler terms, it means that the defence presented appears to be valid and can stand in court when initially examined.
-It doesn’t have to be detailed but must show some basis that, if proven true, would constitute a valid defence against the claim.
+It doesn’t have to be detailed, but it must show some basis that, if proven true, would constitute a valid defence against the claim.

 How long does a Judgement last in Qld?